carbon-design-system/sveld/README.md

 ```

 Use the `@type` tag to explicitly document the type.
 In the following example, the `kind` property has an enumerated (enum) type.

+For `lang="ts"` components, prefer native TypeScript annotations when they are already present. `@type` remains useful for JavaScript components, for overriding inferred types, and for cases where the AST cannot recover a more precise type.

 **Signature:**